Header Banner

-How To: Catch fish using a football-shaped jig
+How to Catch fish using a football-shaped jig

 Large, sweaty men are usually the first thing that comes to mind when you hear the word football, but for this video, we're not talking about the guys on the playing field, we're talking about the guys in the fishing boat, the kind of guys who like to use a "football jig".